GuruMaps/iOSManual/02-features.md

 When you’re navigating to a place, you can hear voice directions.
 You can stop receiving directions at any time while in navigation mode by tapping sound icon ![](/assets/sound_icon.png)

 **Tip**: long tap on sound icon allows to choose one of the supported languages, which will be used for voice instructions.
-You can also change the language selection to hear the driving directions in the app Settings > Navigation.
+You can also change the language selection to hear the driving directions in the app Settings &gt; Navigation.

 ## Importing KML/KMZ/GPX Files {#importing}

 You can easily import KML/KMZ/GPX files to view them on the map in several ways using email, URL or Files app.

 #### Email

 If you have a KML/KMZ/GPX file that someone shared with you via email, you can view it in the Galileo app:

 1. Open the message containing the KML/KMZ/GPX file as an attachment.
 2. Tap and hold the attached KML/KMZ/GPX file name until a menu comes up.
 3. Choose the "Copy to Galileo" option to initiate the file import process.

 ![](/assets/track_import_email.png)

 #### File Manager/Dropbox

 If you saved KML/KMZ/GPX file on your device storage you can add it to your Collections in Galileo by clicking on them from any of installed file managers on your device.

 #### URL

 In case you have a web link to the KML/KMZ/GPX file:
 1. Tap the link to open it in your browser.
 2. Select "Copy to Galileo" option to initiate the import process.

 ![](/assets/track_import_url.png)

 ## Exporting Geodata {#exporting}

-Galileo allows you to export any of you geodata (bookmarks, tracks or whole collections) to files compatible with many other apps in several ways:
+Galileo allows you to export any of you geodata \(bookmarks, tracks or whole collections\) to files compatible with many other apps in several ways:

 #### Save to Files